 Aerial site intelligence is more valuable for construction projects beyond the predictable deliverables.
 In India, the construction sector involves a mass of daily-wage labourers and formally, nobody is required to report accidents or ill-health.
 However, in India, over 48,000 construction workers die every year as a result of an accident.
 These incidents are under-reported.

-Using drones to capture construction progress is a sure-fire way of capturing all relevant data, as is and without bias.
+Using drones to capture construction progress is a sure-fire way of capturing all relevant data, as is and without bias, and that too in a much quicker and efficient way.

 Challenges will continue to exist on the ground, and drones are instrumental in mitigating them with speed and precision.
 At the end of the day, the quality and output of the construction are not compromised, and we can hope to be as perfect as we begin on paper.